franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 # Usage

 ### Shortcuts
-- Alt+Scroll Wheel to zoom in/out
+- Alt+Scroll-wheel to zoom in/out
 - Scroll-wheel or Shift+scroll-wheel can either scroll horizontally or vertically based on user settings

 # Release History